cockroachdb/cockroach-cloud-sdk-go/docs/IPAllowlistsApi.md

 ## AddAllowlistEntry2

-> AllowlistEntry AddAllowlistEntry2(ctx, clusterId, entryCidrIp, entryCidrMask).AllowlistEntry1(allowlistEntry1).Execute()
+> AllowlistEntry AddAllowlistEntry2(ctx, clusterId, cidrIp, cidrMask).AllowlistEntry1(allowlistEntry1).Execute()

 Add a new CIDR address to the IP allowlist

-Can be used by the following roles assigned at the organization or cluster scope:
+Can be used by the following roles assigned at the organization, folder or cluster scope:
 - CLUSTER_ADMIN
 - CLUSTER_OPERATOR_WRITER